 A local reader had a Homeright 911 last week, and asked for paint sprayer tips.
 She was having a rough time with her Command Max (the earlier version of the Finish Max, I think the only difference is the name) I guess you can now call me the “paint DR” because I make house calls.
-I knew immediately that the problem was one of two issues.
+Because I know my paint sprayers so well, I knew immediately that the problem was one of two issues.
 I assured her that I would help her finish her dresser, and take a look at her Homeright paint sprayer and solve her problem.

 When I arrived on scene with my kitty litter bucket full of all my needed supplies, this is what I saw.
 The previous day Donetta had easily sprayed her first coat of DIY chalky paint as a primer on this dresser and all the drawers.
 That first coat went smoothly, but then she hit a glitch.

 I started painting at 1:30 today and just came in the house, now at 6:45 in tears.
 I was able to put one coat of primer and that is it.
 Just so you know, I used the primer recipe that you use.
 The first coat looked wonderful then all hell broke lose.
 I could not get my command max to work.
 The paint won’t come out.
 I spent multiple hours cleaning the sprayer and thinning the paint even more.
 I have paint all over my legs, clothes, and glasses.